 “It is by questioning the obvious that we make great progress.
 This is where breakthroughs come from.
-We need to question the obvious, to reformulate our beliefs, and to redefine existing solutions, approaches, and beliefs.”
+We need to question the obvious, to reformulate our beliefs, and to redefine existing solutions, approaches, and beliefs,” he writes.

-Ideation sessions will help you to focus on your users (as any good designer should!); to accumulate the unique perspectives and creativity of different people, ensuring diversity of ideas; and ultimately, to innovate in ways that you never thought possible.
+Ideation sessions will help you to focus on your users (as any good designer should!); to accumulate the unique perspectives and creativity of different people, ensure diversity of ideas.
+And ultimately, to innovate in ways that you never thought possible.

 3. How to prepare for an ideation session

 If you’re planning an ideation session or workshop, it’s important to set the right tone.
 Before we delve into specific ideation techniques, let’s consider how you can prepare for a successful ideation session.
 You’ll also find some useful tips in the below video showing you how to run a design thinking workshop.